Updated 12 October 2021

 American Airlines, United Airlines, Air Canada, Virgin Atlantic, Delta Airlines are only some of the airlines covering the US-UK routes.

 From the UK to the US

 The USA has included the UK in the list of countries from where entry is prohibited.
 This means you won’t be able to travel to the USA from the UK unless you fall in any of the exempt categories.

 Only a select few categories of individuals have been excluded from this suspension, so they can still travel to the States.
-As of 3 August, these are the exempted groups:
+These are the exempted groups:

-- noncitizens who are the spouses, parent or legal guardian*, siblings**, or children of a U.S. citizen or lawful permanent resident
+- parents or legal guardians of a U.S. citizen or lawful permanent resident unmarried minor child;

-** provided that both the sibling and the U.S. citizen or lawful permanent resident are unmarried and under the age of 21
+- siblings of a U.S. citizen or lawful permanent resident child, provided both are unmarried and under the age of 21;

 Before arriving in the USA, all passengers, including fully vaccinated travellers, need to get tested within the 3 days preceding the date of travel and carry the negative test certificate.